angarsky/diveintopython/learn/variables_and_types/string-operations.md

 ## String Concatenation

 String concatenation is the process of combining two or more strings into a single string.
 In Python, you can concatenate strings using the `+` operator.
+One more option to append a string is using `+=` operator.

 Here's an example: